 Keeping You Physically Safe

 When people think of the most dangerous substances out there, they often think of heroin, prescription medications or other hard street drugs.
 The truth is that alcohol is one of the most dangerous when it comes to withdrawal.
-It’s a myth that you should go through alcohol detox on your own, and individuals that try this method seldom succeed.
+It is a myth that you should go through alcohol detox on your own, and individuals that try this method seldom succeed.
+In more severe cases of alcohol addiction, some withdrawal symptoms can cause death.

 Detoxing on your own can actually be dangerous.
-Your heart rate and blood pressure spike when you’re withdrawing, and you’re also at the risk of having a seizure.
-A medical detox will help keep you safe and secure while your body expels the alcohol from your system.
+Your heart rate and blood pressure spike when you are withdrawing, and you are also at the risk of having a seizure.
+A medical detox program will help keep you safe and secure while your body expels the alcohol from your system.
 This is the best way to not only ensure your safety, but to begin you on the path to a new life free of alcoholism.

 Commit to Rehab, Enjoy the Results